solidmalik/thingstodo/README.md

   - Ensure your Python environment is activated before running `flask` commands.
   - Check for any typos in environment variables.

-### Contributing

-Feel free to fork this repository and submit pull requests.
-Contributions are always welcome!

 ### License

 This project is licensed under the MIT License.